-J. Anticipated Term of Contract and Available Funding
+E. Anticipated Term of Contract and Available Funding

-The SFWIB anticipates executing a contract(s) with successful Youth Services respondent(s) for the period of July1, 2020 through June 30, 2021.
-The SFWIB reserves the right to renew the contract(s) for two (2) additional one-year periods contingent upon the successful respondent(s) meeting the SFWIB's contractual requirements.
+The SFWIB anticipates executing a contract(s) with successful Youth Services respondent(s) for the period of July1, 2022 through June 30, 2025.
+The SFWIB reserves the right to renew the contract(s) for one (1) additional one-year period contingent upon the successful respondent(s) meeting the SFWIB's contractual requirements.
 Such renewal(s) shall be at the sole discretion of the SFWIB, and shall be subject to the availability of funds.
 Any renewal(s) shall be in writing and shall be subject to the same terms and conditions as set forth in the initial contract, including any amendments.